n4n0lix/n4n0lix/README.md

 \> agile advocate

-\> currently software engineer for game architecture and tooling
+\> software engineer for game architecture and tooling

 \> three years experience as scrum master and agile project manager